Explore around town . . . and out of town!

 Take the Mt.
 Hood loop through some of the most scenic areas in the vicinity of Portland.

 Continue 38 miles on I-84, or Columbia Scenic Highway and I-84 to exit 64, Mt.
 Hood highway, state route 35.
 You can stretch your legs at Pt.
 Marina Park, or just start driving south.
 Look for the "leaving scenic area" sign immediately followed by a stunning view of Mt.
 Hood.
 The Hood River valley is the pear capital of Oregon.
-Pears won’t be in season in June, but you can stop at roadside stands for preserves and other items in season.
+Pears won’t be in season in June, but you can stop at roadside stands for preserves and other seasonal items.

 Create your own outing